lmaurits/gopherfeed/README.md

     -h HOSTNAME         Specify hostname to use in central index Gophermap (defaults to FQDN of current machine)
+    -i INDEX_HEADER     Specify a header to print at the top of the central index Gophermap
     -p PORT             Specify port to use in central index Gophermap (defaults to 70)
     -s SORT             Specify order in which feeds are listed in central